gohoski/DiscordMsgPlus/README.md

   Debug.Trace(Msgs[i].author.username + ': ' + Msgs[i].content);
 }
 ```
-### `SendImg(Txt, Img)`
+### `SendImg(Txt: string, Img: string)`
 Sends an image in the channel. `Txt` is a comment to the message, `Img` is the path to it.
 Keep in mind that this function requires a ImgBB API key, which you can get from [here](https://api.imgbb.com/).
 To include the key, simply just do:
 ```js
 Discord.ImgBBKey = 'api_key_goes_here';
 ```
-This function also can only send very small image files, as I'm too lazy to not to it in the GET parameters, eww.
+This function also can only send very small image files, as I'm too lazy to not put it in the GET parameters, eww.

 Example:
 ```js